learnk8s/templating-kubernetes/csharp/README.md

 ## What's next

-As you can imagine, this is a short demo and you can build more complex objects and use the power of Javascript to compose large objects from smaller ones.
+As you can imagine, this is a short demo and you can build more complex objects and use the power of dotnet to compose large objects from smaller ones.